Case Studies

 H-E-B Immersive Dinner

-Built the show control system and generative content pipeline for an immersive dining experience inside a 10,000 x 2,000 pixel wraparound display.
-Content transported diners through Texas farmland, orchards, and coastal scenes — timed to each course of the meal — while coordinating lighting, audio, and video into a seamless multi-sensory experience.
+Delivered a Shorty Award Finalist immersive dining experience with zero technical interruptions across 3 evenings — designing the show control system, generative content pipeline, and multi-sensory cue architecture for a 10,000 × 2,000 pixel wraparound display.
+Content transported VIP diners through Texas farmland, orchards, and coastal scenes synced to each course, with coordinated lighting, audio, scent, and video transitions.

 Experience Snapshot

-Audience + Setting VIP dinner guests, wraparound display dining room (San Antonio)
+Audience + Setting VIP dinner guests, wraparound display dining room (Frisco)

 Intent Course-synced immersive atmosphere that transports diners through Texas landscapes

-Core Mechanic Kitchen cues trigger scene transitions on a 10,000 x 2,000 pixel display
+Core Mechanic Course changes cues scene transitions on a 10,000 x 2,000 pixel display

 Journey Seated → first course cue → farmland scene → course arrives → next cue → orchard → coastal finale